gainduamarasinghe/Real_Time_Ticketing_System/README.md

 - The backend API will be accessible at `http://localhost:8080/api`.
 - Ensure the frontend and backend are running simultaneously for full functionality.

----

-## Contributing
-If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.

----

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.